djouallah/Fabric_Notebooks_Demo/OneLake_DirectQuery/README.md

 ## Limitations

+- **The driver is manual** Hopefully one day, we will have it packaged in PowerBI desktop

 - **No token auto-refresh.** As far as I can tell, DuckDB does not refresh the Entra access token on its own.
 That's fine for an interactive CLI session, but it's a real problem here because DuckDB is acting as a long-running
-  server: once the ~1-hour token expires, OneLake reads start failing and the only fix is to close the DuckDB console and relaunch `Iceberg.vbs` (which mints a new token and writes a fresh init script).
+  server: once the ~1-hour token expires, OneLake reads start failing and the only fix is to close the DuckDB console and relaunch `Iceberg.vbs` (which mints a new token and writes a fresh init script). please likes or comment:  https://github.com/duckdb/duckdb-iceberg/issues/499
 - **Remote-file cache is not persistent.** DuckDB caches remote parquet pages while the process is running, but the cache lives in memory only — restart the server and it's gone, so the next session pays the full cold-read cost